SAVE WILD CATS FOUNDATION

 Appearance

 Lion is a very muscular and strong cat.
-The shoulders and front paws are particularly massive and powerful, allowing lions to defeat and tame large prey.
-The lion has a uniform fawn colouration that blends in with the grassy cover of the savannah.
+The shoulders and front paws are particularly massive and powerful, allowing lions to hunt and overpower large prey.
+The lion has a even fawn coloration that blends in with the grassy cover of the savanna.
 Male lions have fringed tails and manes that vary from fairly sparse fur in hot and humid areas to very impressive manes in milder climates.
 The mane serves to attract females and is an indicator of the condition of the male lion.
-Young lions have pink noses that gradually become feathered with black spots as they mature.
+Young lions have pink noses that gradually become spotted with black spots as they mature.
 African lions have shorter fur and a less pronounced tail fringe than Asian lions.

 Distribution and habitat